Vera Zvonareva: 2008: Back into top 10, Olympic bronze and WTA Tour Championships final

-During the North American summer hard-court season, commonly known as the US Open Series, she lost in the first round of the Bank of the West Classic in Stanford, the second round of the East West Bank Classic in Los Angeles, and the first round of the Tier I Rogers Cup in Montreal.
-At the Beijing Olympics, Zvonareva lost in the semifinals to fifth seeded Dementieva, 4–6, 6–7, but then defeated Li Na, 6–0, 7–5, to win the bronze medal.
-These results caused Zvonareva's ranking to rise to a career-high-equaling world No. 9.
+During the North American summer hard-court season, commonly known as the US Open Series, she lost in the first round of the Stanford Classic, the second round of the L.A.
+Championships, and the first round of the Tier I Rogers Cup in Montreal.
+At the Beijing Olympics, Zvonareva lost in the semifinals to fifth seeded Dementieva, 4–6, 6–7, but then defeated Li Na to win the bronze medal.
+With these results Zvonareva's ranking rose to a career-high-equaling world No. 9.
 Two weeks later, Zvonareva was seeded eighth at the US Open, but lost in the second round to Tatiana Perebiynis of Ukraine, 3–6, 3–6.

 In September, Zvonareva helped Russia to victory against Spain in the final of the Fed Cup.
 Zvonareva won the opening match of the tie in Madrid, defeating Anabel Medina Garrigues, in straight sets.
 At the Guangzhou International Open, a Tier III event, she defeated Zheng Jie in straight sets in the semifinals, before beating Peng Shuai in the final.
 She then reached the semifinals at the China Open in Beijing, losing a three-set match to top-seeded Janković.
 At the Tier II Porsche Tennis Grand Prix in Stuttgart, Zvonareva lost in the quarterfinals, again to Janković, 6–7, 6–7.
 In her hometown event, the Kremlin Cup in Moscow the next week, Zvonareva beat second seed Dinara Safina in straight sets in the semifinals, but lost to Janković for the third time in three weeks in the final in straight sets.
-In a second round match against Medina Garrigues at the Zurich Open, Zvonareva retired from the match while trailing 3–6, 0–3.
+In a second-round match against Medina Garrigues at the Zurich Open, Zvonareva retired from the match while trailing 3–6, 0–3.
 However, she then reached the final of the Linz Open in Austria, beating Marion Bartoli in the semifinals, 6–0, 6–1, before losing the final to Ivanovic in straight sets, hitting 32 unforced errors.

 To finish off the year, Zvonareva qualified for the year-end WTA Finals (open to the top eight players) for the second time in her career.
 To accrue enough points to qualify, she had played six consecutive tournaments after the US Open.
 In her first round-robin match, she won against compatriot Svetlana Kuznetsova, 6–2, 6–3.
 Zvonareva then beat Ivanovic, before completing a clean sweep of her group by defeating world No. 1, Janković, again on three sets.
 She reached the final by defeating Olympic gold medalist Dementieva, but lost a three-setter to Wimbledon champion Venus Williams.